therealadityashankar/tomatiformy/README.md

 ---

 ### tomato(form, [lists])
+    - form
         an html form

     - lists [optional]
         parameters from the html form that are lists

+    returns
-returns: a js object
+        a js object